Looking for Seattle Halloween events for kids?

 Cost: Free

-Keep the Day of the Dead theme going all weekend with the Día de Muertos Festival Seattle.
+Celebrate the Day of the Dead with your kids at the annual Día de Muertos Festival Seattle.
+There will be performances, face painting, and more.
 This is a free event for all ages at Seattle Center’s Army Food & Event Hall and Fisher Pavilion.
-The festival runs from 11:00 a.m. to 6:00 p.m. both days.

 When: October 21, 22, 28, 29, 31